panzi/jsonlogic-c/README.md

 It includes a hand crafted JSON parser that is probably also quite slow compared to other JSON parsers.

+This library also implements CertLogic, which is a JsonLogic dialect.
+CertLogic mainly removes a lot of operations, adds others, and makes empty objects falsy (which are truthy under JsonLogic).

+In addition to that this library provides some optional [extra operations](#extras) in `jsonlogic_extras.h`. **TODO:** Document those operations.

 This library uses tagged pointers and ref counted garbage collecting, so if you have any ref-loops you need to break them manually.
 Though the public API only allows immutable use of JSON data and as such you can't craft ref-loops